How to Stabilize a Shaky Video - Best Ways in 2023

 Now, right click your clip and choose Edit.
 Switch to the Enhancement tab and click Image Stabilization.
 Apply it and you’re done!

 That was surprisingly simple, wasn’t it?
 And that’s what Clipify is all about.
 It gives you easy tools that still provide professional-looking results.
 What else is this free software good for?
 For starters, you can use its automatic feature to create cool-looking movies in a snap.
-Besides, you get access to hundreds of effects, transitions, and titles that will give your movies a true Hollywood flavour.
-Other features of Clipify include - but aren’t limited to - a Chroma Key tool, color correction instruments, and a 200+ music track library.
+Besides, you can add a logo to a video, change its speed, voice over your video, and get access to hundreds of effects, transitions, and titles that will give your movies a true Hollywood flavor.
+Other features include a Chroma Key tool, color correction instruments, and a 200+ music track library.